-Based on my practical experience of working with both leases and treasury management systems, below I have listed 11 of the most important things you need take into consideration when selecting a system to manage your leases in the IFRS 16 era.
+Based on my practical experience of working with both leases and treasury management systems, below, I have listed 11 of the most important things you need to take into consideration when selecting a system to manage your leases in the IFRS 16 era.

 Easy to get started

 You should expect that you are able to upload all your current leases into the system via excel spreadsheet.

 There are many ways to build a system to manage financial instruments.
 The best ones have as much information as possible in one place to simplify lease management.Leasing instrument view ZenTreasury Leasing (IFRS 16) Module